The goal is to make the world a better place - but everything starts with curiosity

 areas than hacking.
 So I would rather be called IT security geek than white hat

-There is also a part, who believe that this part of the IT security industry is not for girls,
+There are also some who believe that this part of the IT security industry is not for girls,

 but there will soon be surprised - some of the best in the industry are girls, and behind a

-computer screen is not sex, determines what you can, it is your knowledge,
+computer screen is not the sex that determines what you can, that is your knowledge,

 skills and your willingness to learn.